 The gressus of a well-born Roman male must have been one of the great sights of antiquity.
 Those destined for public life were trained to a macho swagger not tolerated in their inferiors.
-Cicero said this walk should borrow more from the wrestler’s moves than from the dancer’s.
-Movies about the Roman Empire often give us senators mincing about in togas.
+Cicero said this walk should borrow more from the wrestler’s moves than from the dancer’s.1 And Peter Brown has shown that a demonstrative virility was still required in the second century of the Common Era.2 Movies about the Roman Empire often give us senators mincing about in togas.
 Actually, Rome’s leaders—roving the city with their gangs of clients and armed dependents—probably carried themselves more like “home boys” on MTV.
 A man who forswore such an entourage, like Cato of Utica, was more than once cudgeled in public and was constantly threatened with violence.
 Gravitas meant something more like throwing your weight around than like having a steady ballast.

 Shakespeare shows, in his Roman plays, that he had read Plutarch well enough to know the atmosphere of Roman streets (which was not far from the jostling factions in his Verona).
 Plutarch says (21) that not even exile from Rome made Coriolanus lose his haughty badisma (Greek for gressus).
-Shakespeare read this pasage in Thomas North’s translation: Coriolanus “neither in his countenaunce, nor his gate [gait], dyd ever showe him selfe abashed.”
-He was bred as a fighter, and his managers (Volumnia his mother and Menenius Agrippa his mentor) treat him as a valuable property, one that can mow down all challengers.
+Shakespeare read this pasage in Thomas North’s translation: Coriolanus “neither in his countenaunce, nor his gate [gait], dyd ever showe him selfe abashed.”3 So Steven Berkoff, directing Coriolanus in Joseph Papp’s marathon series of all the Shakespeare plays, is closer to the truth than might be supposed when he makes Coriolanus (Christopher Walken) a bikegang leader, bopping about with bristly challenge, keeping his followers in line, aching for a rumble with the rival gang leader, Tullus Aufidius.
+When Walken moves to battle (wielding invisible weapons) it is with a boxer’s shuffle and leer, dipping his left shoulder, drawing his right arm back.4 He was bred as a fighter, and his managers (Volumnia his mother and Menenius Agrippa his mentor) treat him as a valuable property, one that can mow down all challengers.
 His mother exults:

 Death, that dark spirit, in’s nervy arm doth lie,